MikeLockz/simplifi-export/README.md

 - CSV files are saved in the `exports/` directory.
 These files are ignored by git as specified in `.gitignore`.

 ## Project Structure
-- `quicken-exporter.js` – Main script for exporting Quicken data
+- `simplifi-export.js` – Main script for exporting Simplifi data
 - `schedule.js` – Script for scheduling exports
 - `exports/` – Directory for exported CSV files
 - `.gitignore` – Ignores sensitive and build files